 Edge Total Intelligence Reports Full Year and Q4 2022 Results

-/EIN News/ -- ARLINGTON, Va., May 01, 2023 (GLOBE NEWSWIRE) -- Edge Total Intelligence Inc. (“edgeTI”, “Company”, “We”, or “Our”) (TSXV: CTRL, OTCQB: UNFYF, FSE: Q5i), the leader in real-time digital operations software, today announced its audited financial results for the three months and year ended December 31, 2022 and reinforced its position and future opportunity in the growing adoption of AI, Automation, and Digital Twin solutions.
+ARLINGTON, Va., May 01, 2023 (GLOBE NEWSWIRE) -- Edge Total Intelligence Inc. ("edgeTI", "Company", "We", or "Our") CTRLUNFYF FSE: Q5i))), the leader in real-time digital operations software, today announced its audited financial results for the three months and year ended December 31, 2022 and reinforced its position and future opportunity in the growing adoption of AI, Automation, and Digital Twin solutions.

 "2022 was a tough and uncertain year for the enterprise software sector as many buyers adjusted their consumption in response to global uncertainty," said Jim Barrett, CEO of edgeTI.
 "We took efforts in 2022 to restructure certain debts to reduce cash interest costs, which bring improved cash flow in 2023 as we prepped for increased demand and interest in AI, Automation, and Digital Twins."